Home Gym Moving Tips: Save Time, Money, and Stress

 Pro Tip 6: Take Time Off Work

-Moving is exhausting, and trying to set up your gym after long workdays can drag the process out.
+Moving is exhausting, and trying to set up your garage gym after long workdays can drag the process out.
 If possible, dedicate time specifically to organizing your new space.

 Bonus Tip from @nicelikemike__